 Is it any good?

-When you start listing chick flicks, you won't get far without someone mentioning Beaches, a true tearjerker.
-It's rather formulaic, but the strength and solidity of Hillary and CC's connection will touch anyone who's ever had a friend, and no matter how absurd the movie becomes –- no neophyte Broadway star could ever afford to lease an apartment like the one CC gets –- viewers will be caught up in the emotion of their story.
+When you start listing chick flicks, you won't get far without someone mentioning this true tearjerker.
+Beaches is rather formulaic, but the strength and solidity of Hillary and CC's connection will touch anyone who's ever had a friend, and no matter how absurd the movie becomes –- no neophyte Broadway star could ever afford to lease an apartment like the one CC gets –- viewers will be caught up in the emotion of their story.

-Families can talk about the value of friendship, and how Hillary and CC's relationship changes over the years.
+Families can talk about the value of friendship, and how Hillary and CC's relationship changes over the years in Beaches.
 How do their career and relationship choices affect their friendship?
 Is the movie a realistic portrayal of friendship?
 How do the women's relationships with men change their connection to each other?